top of page

 Shadow Work: An Essential Guide to Spiritual Cleansing and Door Opening

-Whether you’re a brujx, espiritistx, conjurer, Celtic, eclectic or otherwise magickal human being, in all cases, if you are trying to connect with your ancestors and guides, it’s important to tackle the difficult and intrinsic process of shadow work.
-Let this article be your practical guide to shadow work that will take your spiritual practice to new reaches.
+Whether you’re a brujx, espiritistx, conjurer, Celtic, eclectic or an otherwise magical ethereal creature--in all cases, it’s important to tackle the difficult and intrinsic process of shadow work.
+Let this article be a practical guide to shadow work that will take your spiritual practice to new reaches.
 Hedge beyond the veil.
 Shadow work is your key:

 What is shadow work?
 Shadow work definition